deeptho/neumodvb/docs/gui_design.md

  * Instead of gnome, try a GUI system such as Mate, which adopts a similar design philosophy as neumoDVB.

- * Try experimenting with various themes and tweaking tools
+ * Try experimenting with various themes and tweaking tools.
+Note that the default themes are so bad and buggy that neumoDVB has to rely on its own tweaked theme in `config/share/themes/Neumo/`.

  * Try experimenting with the settings in `neumodvb.css`.
 CSS support is incomplete in GTK3, and wxWidgets sometimes makes changes on top.
-So success is not guaranteed
+So success is not guaranteed.

  * (Unfortunately) some color and font settings are hard coded in the python files.
-Fortunately, making changes is easy.
+Fortunately, making changes in Python is easy.
 If you find settings that work better, report them in a ticket.

  * Report the problem as a ticket on GitHub, but then please explain clearly what is the problem and all the (non-working) solutions you have tried.